dflib/dflib/dflib-benchmark/README.md

 # Benchmarks

 A set of DFLib JMH benchmarks.
 They are not particularly systematic, and often are ad-hoc things to check the performance of individual features.
-Yet keeping them all together and running all at once provides a way to check for cross-release and cross-JDK performance trends.
+Yet, keeping them together and running all at once provides a way to detect cross-release and cross-JDK performance trends.

 All commands below assume you are in the parent directory of benchmarks (i.e. in the `dflib` source root directory).